and Blind Ferret Entertainment animation studio. It borrows from classic D&D conventions and

 .
 Richard's magical ability is practically limitless

-, as he has only been bested magically once to date (by an entire company of battle mages, which he hates to no ends).
+, as he has only been bested magically twice to date (both times by an entire company of battle mages, which he hates to no ends).
 In addition to his prodigious magical power, Richard was shown to be skilled enough in hand-to-hand combat

 to easily take out several trolls within seconds, and a bear (with his arms removed